- Does not require probate, but

 - Does require any Will to be filed with the Court within at most 40 days of death.

 Because eventually the asset will likely be sold to an outside party who will be willing to pay full market value only if the asset has clear title.
 This is why, in some cases, assets can be acquired, either in probate sales or later, at substantially discounted prices — because the assets lack clear title.
-The way to avoid obtaining a discounted price upon sale of any of Descendant’s assets, now or in the future, is to put the effort in now to make sure that the asset has clear title when sold by the estate or distributed to any heir or beneficiary.
+The way to avoid obtaining a discounted price upon sale of any of Decedent’s assets, now or in the future, is to put the effort in now to make sure that the asset has clear title when sold by the estate or distributed to any heir or beneficiary.